LeeAnnEditor/o365hq/services/Office 365 Administrator On Demand.md

 +++
-title = "Office 365 Administrator On Demand" description = "Administration on demand is a service whereby our staff take care of irregular administration chores, such as creating new users or managing existing Exchange Online transport rules in your Office 365 tenant.
-Support is available by phone, Skype for Business or remotely." date = 2018-07-30
+title = "Office 365 Administrator On Demand" description = "Administration on demand is a service whereby our staff takes care of irregular administration chores, such as creating new users or managing existing Exchange Online transport rules in your Office 365 tenant.
+Support is available by phone, Skype for Business, or remotely." date = 2018-07-30

 [taxonomies]